Multi-Material and Multi-Color Printing

 Purge location

-Purge tower is predictable priming; purge into infill/hidden regions saves filament but can weaken infill and can telegraph color through thin walls.
+A purge tower gives consistent priming; purging into infill or hidden areas saves material but can weaken infill and show through thin walls.

 Tool-change wipe